T03031 A LADY IN MASQUE DRESS, CALLED LADY TANFIELD 1615

 Inscribed ‘1615’ on masonry ledge near sitter's left elbow

 Oil on canvas, 87 1/2 × 53 3/4 (221.2 × 136.5)

-Acquisition Purchased with assistance from the Friends of the Tate Gallery, the Art Fund and the Pilgrim Trust 1980
+Purchased (Grant-in-Aid), with contributions from the Friends of the Tate Gallery, the National Art-Collections Fund and the Pilgrim Trust 1980

 Prov: Recorded in the possession of Lord Litchfield at Ditchley by Vertue in 1726; by descent to Viscount Dillon; his sale Sotheby's 24 May 1933 (85, repr.), bt.
 Francis Howard; Loel Guinness, by whom lent to the Tate Gallery from 1953 until purchased 1980.

 Exh: Art Treasures, Manchester, 1857 (21); National Portrait Exhibition, South Kensington, 1868 (669) as ‘A Lady of the Time of Queen Elizabeth’; Old Masters, R.A.
 1902 (161) as ‘Lady Tanfield’; period display, Metropolitan Museum, New York, 1966 (no catalogue).